 Q: What is the time commitment?

 A: Interns will be expected to complete up to 10 hours per week, varying depending on the position and the projects being worked on at the time.
-Interns will work with their supervisor to create a schedule that works for both and establish a system for communicating when there will be absences.
+Interns will work with their supervisor to create a schedule that works for them and establish a system for communicating when there will be absences.
 We do expect interns to be committed for a minimum of one college semester, however interns are welcome to return.

 Q: Is the internship in-person or remote?